Knowit-Experience-Norrland/FigmaConverter/README.md

 <img src="RM-images/accessToken.png" width="500" />

-The configuration is set to an .env-file and read by the figmaConverter.ts-file.
+The configuration is set to a .env-file and read by the figmaConverter.ts-file.

 The setup can be run multiple times and to add more than one document.
-After the first run you'll be asked if you want to change your access token.
+After the first run, you’ll be asked if you want to change your access token.

 ## Usage